 Note: BG Graphics are always the lowest in the stack, even below zero, and FG graphics are assigned a default of 100.
-As such, you cannot assign a priorty to BG Graphics.
+As such, you cannot assign a priority to BG Graphics.

-4. In the right pane of the Video settings, click the elipsis (...) to select a video
+4. In the right pane of the Video settings, click the ellipsis (...) to select a video clip for import.